oracle-livelabs/pts/ac-with-ucp/lab3-config/lab3-config.md

 ### Step 2 - Understand Universal Connection Pool configuration

-* From the desktop connection as oracle to the client machine, use the text editor to edit the Java program
+* From the **noVNC** desktop connection as oracle to the client machine, use the text editor to edit the Java program

   ![FileStructure](./images/task5/image100.png " ")